Dakota Access Pipeline protests: Protests

 Conflict between water protectors and law enforcement escalated through the summer and fall.
 In September 2016, construction workers bulldozed a section of privately owned land that the tribe had claimed as sacred ground.
 When protesters trespassed into the area, security workers used attack dogs which bit at least six of the demonstrators and one horse.
 In October 2016, militarized police cleared an encampment which was situated on the proposed path of the pipeline.
-In November 2016, police used multiple launched tear gas cannisters and water cannons on protesters in freezing weather, consequently drawing significant media attention.
+In November 2016, police used multiple launched tear gas canisters and water cannons on protesters in freezing weather, consequently drawing significant media attention.

 Pipeline protests were reported as early as October 2014, when Iowa community and environmental activists presented 2,300 petitions to Iowa Governor Terry Branstad asking him to sign a state executive order to stop it.
 Voicing concerns for damage to wildlife habitat and sacred sites, the Sac & Fox Tribe of the Mississippi in Iowa (Meskwaki Nation) also objected to the route and formally lodged their opposition in early 2015.
 Tribal members were also among those who opposed the Keystone XL pipeline.
 In a letter to the Iowa Utilities Board, Tribal chairwoman Judith Bender wrote that there were "environmental concerns about the land and drinking water...it will only take one mistake and life in Iowa will change for the next thousands of years."

 The tribe sued for an injunction on the grounds that the U.S. Army Corps of Engineers had failed to conduct a proper environmental and cultural impact study.
 Protests had escalated at the pipeline site in North Dakota, with numbers swelling from just a bare handful of people to hundreds and then thousands over the summer.